The Major and the Minor

 The Major and the Minor Trailers

-Susan Applegate, tired of New York after one year and twenty-five jobs, decides to return to her home town in Iowa.
-Discovering she hasn't enough money for the train fare, Susan disguises herself as a twelve-year-old and travels for half the price.
-Caught out by the conductors, she hides in the compartment of Major Philip Kirby, a military school instructor who takes the "child" under his wing.
+Returning to her hometown from New York, Susan Applegate learns that she hasn't enough for the train fare and disguises herself as a twelve-year-old to travel for half the price.
+She hides from the conductors in the compartment of Major Philip Kirby, a military school instructor, who takes the "child" under his wing.

 Reviews